 Masticating Juicer buying guide

 I know that you have many questions regarding masticating juicers.
 What is the best masticating juicer on the market?
 How much does it cost?
 What other features should I look out for?
 In response to your queries, I have come up with a comprehensive masticating juicer buying guide.
 This guide will show you why a masticating juicer is the best option for you, and it will detail the features you should look out for when you go shopping.
-So if you want some help with your juicer shopping, check out this masticating juicer buying guide below-
+So if you want some help with your juicer shopping, if you are a beginner in juicing, check out this masticating juicer buying guide below-

 What to Consider Before Buying a Masticating Juicer?

 When you look closer at masticating juicers, you will find that they are classified into two main categories- single gear juicers and double gear juicers.
 Single gear masticating juicers are very affordable, and they allow you to juice fruits, veggies, leafy greens, and wheatgrass.
 Unfortunately, this type of juicer is not good for heavy-duty use, and its lifespan is around 2 years.